binkley/kotlin-rational/README.md

 ### Identity of constants

 Rather than check numerator and denominator throughout for special values, this code relies on the factory constructor (`valueOf`) to produce known constants, and relevant code checks for those constants.

 See:

 - `Nan`, `isNaN()` (`FloatingBigRational`)
 - `POSITIVE_INFINITY`, `isPositiveInfinity()` (`FloatingBigRational`)
 - `NEGATIVE_INFINITY`, `isNegativeInfinity()` (`FloatingBigRational`)
-- `ZERO`, `ONE`, `TWO`, `TEN` (`FloatingBigRational` and `FixedBigRational`)
+- `ZERO`, `ONE`, `TWO`, `TEN` (`FixedBigRational` and `FloatingBigRational`)

 ### Factory constructor

-Rather than provide a public constructor, always use the `over` infix operator (or `valueOf` factory method).
+Rather than provide a public constructor, always use the `over` infix operator ( or `valueOf` factory method).
 This maintains invariants such as "lowest terms" (numerator and denominator are coprime), sign handling, and reuse of special case objects.

 ### Special case handling _vs_ sealed class

 This code uses special case handling for non-finite values.
 An alternative would be to use a sealed class with separate subclasses for special cases.
 This would potentially provide handling of infinitesimals.
 However, the abstraction bleeds between subclasses.
 It is unclear if a sealed class makes clearer code.

 ### GCD vs LCM

 There are several places that might use LCM (_eg_, dividing rationals).
 This code relies on the factory constructor (`valueOf`) for GCM in reducing rationals to simplest form, and `gcm` and `lcm` methods are recursive between themselves.

 Do note, however, this code implements GCD and LCM recursively in terms of each other.

 ### Continued fractions